-Thousands of Scottish residents are currently struggling with credit card debt.
-It can be all too easy to quickly accumulate huge amounts of debt due to high interest rates and hefty charges.
+Thousands of residents are currently struggling with credit card debt in Scotland.
+It can be all too easy to quickly accumulate huge amounts of debt due to high-interest rates and hefty charges.

-Add up the debt
+Add up the Credit Card debts

 The time has come to face the music when it comes to your credit card debt.
 It can be very easy to stick your head in the sand and ignore the spiralling costs.
 However, having a good overview of your debt will help you to make a realistic timeline for getting out of it.